arivega/Raven-Engine-Resources/README.md

 # Raven-Engine-Resources
-This is the Raven Engine downloaded from Red Shadow Software's website I have put all in a repository here so it can technically live forever
+This is the Raven Engine from Raven Software and Id Software downloaded from Red Shadow Software's website I have put all of the files in a repository here so it can technically live forever